UK Links & Heathland Winter Golf

 With the varied topography of the UK, there is a wide range of golfing options which thrive in winter conditions.

-Bournemouth Bournemouth is well known for its abundance of heathland bursting with plants and wildlife.
-Heathland is so great for winter golf because of its fast-drying soil providing a great drainage structure.
+Bournemouth Bournemouth is renowned for its extensive heathland, which is teeming with plants and wildlife.
+Heathland is ideal for winter golf due to its fast-drying soil, which provides excellent drainage.
 One of the most notable courses in Bournemouth is the Isle of Purbeck Golf Club, set in a heathland nature reserve, there is an abundance of gorse and heather framing the fairways as well as a wide variety of protected plants and wildlife.

 St Andrews Based on the East Coast of Scotland St Andrews is in no need of an introduction.
 Enjoy two stunning coastal links courses, The Torrance and The Kittocks, in the comfort of 5-star luxury.
 The Torrance golf course hosted The Open Qualifying Championship in 2010 and is a bucket list must-play golf course for anybody visiting the area.